-Figure 9-5 The Range of Positions of the Child Cursor Objects of cubeCursor

-To specify that you want Oracle OLAP to calculate the starting and ending positions of a value of a child Cursor in its parent Cursor, call the setParentStartCalculationSpecified and setParentEndCalculationSpecified methods of the CursorSpecification corresponding to the Cursor.
+Figure 9-5 The Range of Positions of the Child Cursor Objects of cubeCursor setParentStartCalculationSpecified and setParentEndCalculationSpecified methods of the CursorSpecification corresponding to the Cursor.
 You can determine whether calculating the starting or ending positions is specified by calling the isParentStartCalculationSpecified or isParentEndCalculationSpecified methods of the CursorSpecification.
 For an example of specifying these calculations, see Chapter 10.